Irritable Bowel Syndrome

 How is IBS diagnosed?

 Your healthcare provider will ask about your symptoms and when they started.
 He will ask what triggers your symptoms, and how long they last.
-You may need any of the following tests:
+You may need blood tests, a test of your bowel movement, or a lactose intolerance test.
+You may also need a bacteria breath tests, imaging scans of your abdomen, or a colonoscopy.

 How is IBS treated?